Voice Search Optimization: How to Improve Your Visibility in 2026

 • Readable fonts without zooming

-You can find specific tips for e-commerce in our guide on mobile optimization for e-commerce.
+Specific tips for e-commerce can be found in our guide on mobile optimization for e-commerce.

-Voice search is fundamentally different from text search - people ask complete questions instead of typing in keywords.
+Voice search is fundamentally different from text search – people ask full questions instead of typing keywords.

 — Purna Virji, Senior Manager Global Engagement at Microsoft